dashdashzako/rpi3-hotspot/README.md

 # rpi3-hotspot

-Turns a Raspberry Pi 3 into a configurable hotspot.
+Turns a Raspberry Pi 3 into a configurable access point.

 ## How this works

-A hotspot is created if `/boot/hotspot.txt` file is present.
-If there is no such file, no hotspot will be set up and the `/etc/wpa_supplicant/wpa_supplicant.conf` will be used.
+An access point is created if `/boot/hotspot.txt` file is present.
+If there is no such file, no access point will be set up and the `/etc/wpa_supplicant/wpa_supplicant.conf` will be used.

-Defaults are `ssid=PoppyHotspot` and `passphrase=poppyproject` but can be changed by tweaking the `/boot/hotspot.txt` file.
+Defaults are `ssid=RpiAccessPoint` and `passphrase=rpiaccesspointpass` but can be changed by tweaking the `/boot/hotspot.txt` file.
 One or both parameters can be modified.
-The Raspberry Pi IP address will be `192.168.0.1`.
+The Raspberry Pi IP address will be `10.10.10.1`.

 ```
 # /boot/hotspot.txt